Ortiz-felipe/JS_MovieCollection/README.md

 # JS_MovieCollection
 JavaScript Movie Collection App

-This is a simple JS Web app that applies the concepts shown on the course JavaScript - The Complete Guide [a link](https://www.udemy.com/course/javascript-the-complete-guide-2020-beginner-advanced/) by  Maximilian Schwarzmüller.
+This is a simple JS Web app that applies the concepts shown on the course [JavaScript - The Complete Guide](https://www.udemy.com/course/javascript-the-complete-guide-2020-beginner-advanced/) by  Maximilian Schwarzmüller.

 This covers the Working with the DOM section.